airbr/anagram-string/README.md

 # [Source Code](/src/variations.js)

 This is a JavaScript focused repository for the web and node CLI to compare strings and determine if they are an Anagram.
-This project is built originally from a MIT licensed starter shell of the project to get a solid, optional, web build feature to compliment the Node CLI usage.
+This project is built originally from a MIT licensed web starter shell project.

 The sources and planning that went into this project are documented in [SOURCES.MD](/SOURCES.md).